oliviasylee/oliviasylee/README.md

 ### About Me:
 - 💻 I’m an aspiring Atlanta-based full-stack developer.
-- ✏️ I have a creative, collaborative, and strategic approach to designing and programming solutions
+- ✏️ I have a creative, collaborative, and strategic approach to designing and programming solutions.
 - ❤️‍🔥 I enjoy the process of creating just as much as the end result.

 ### Tools & Technology: